thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 To do so, you would add a new identity like this...

 <pre>
-bee add keypair home
+bumblebee add keypair home
 </pre>

 And...

 <pre>
-bee add keypair work
+bumblebee add keypair work
 </pre>

 _BumbleBee_ will create the new identities and output the key pair info.